Best goalkeepers in football history

 Although, perhaps it is for the Azzurri that Buffon is best remembered.
-He has won 123 caps to date, and more importantly, played a crucial role in Italy’s 2006 World Cup triumph.
+He won 176 caps, and more importantly, played a crucial role in Italy’s 2006 World Cup triumph.
 He came in second in that year’s Ballon d’Or.

 , born on the 20

-of May 1982, is a Czech former professional football player who played as a goalkeeper and has been described by numerous players and managers as
+of May 1982, was a Czech former professional football player who played as a goalkeeper and has been described by numerous players and managers as

 one of the greatest goalkeepers in European history

-and Czech Republic goalkeeper has been one of the most consistent and outstanding shot-stoppers of the last 10 years.
+and Czech Republic goalkeeper was one of the most consistent and outstanding shot-stoppers of his generation.
 Many consider Petr Cech to be one of the top three keepers on Planet Football for the period following his move from Rennes to Chelsea in 2004.

-Cech has remained ever-present at Stamford Bridge, winning three Premier League titles and the Champions League, while also recording 98 caps for his country, the second-most in Czech Republic history.
+Winning three Premier League titles and the Champions League, while also recording 124 caps for his country, the second-most in Czech Republic history.